Software Developer vs. Software Engineer

 Skills Required

-Apart from coding, Engineers need strong analytical skills, and they must be proficient in software design.
+Apart from coding, engineers need strong analytical skills, and they must be proficient in software design.

 Typical Career Path